ponylang/rfcs/text/000-compile-time-expression.md

 Most of the functionailty described through this RFC can be achieved by doing all of the computation at runtime.
 I can't really think of what an alternative to a compile-time expression would be, other than hoping constant propagation during optimisation does some of this work.
 I am interested to hear or discuss what an alternative would be to compile-time expressions.

+An important choice to discuss is whether the compiler should check prior to evaluation whether it can indeed evaluate an expression before it attempts to evaluate an expression.
+This would involve marking functions and variables in some way, for example `constexpr` or `const`.
+Using these keywords would mean that the compiler would check whether the function could be evaluated as a standalone entity.

-One alternative to a design choice is making this an opt-in feature, instead allowing the compiler to figure out and evaluate what it can do at compile-time.
+A design choice to consider is making this an opt-in feature, instead allowing the compiler to figure out and evaluate what it can do at compile-time.
 This is quite compilicated, for example some expressions may have to make many function calls are execute for a very long time before we know whether it can be evaluated at compile-time.
 Attempting to determine whether something can be evaluated at compile-time becomes similar to trying to evaluate the expression.
 Ofcourse this could be a natural progression from being an opt-in feature, which I think is how this feature should at least start.

 How the expressions are to be evaulated has multiple solutions; I suggest (and have implemented) an AST collapsing pass that takes an AST tree an collapses it to a single node.
 Adding the evaluation of a new pass allows the passs to make use of all the information and knowledge already in the compiler, such as parsing and symbol tables etc.